WillemAchterhof/archguard/README.md

 ArchGuard assumes a modern UEFI system with TPM 2.0 support.

-The firmware layer provides the root of trust for the measured boot chain.
+The firmware layer provides the initial root of trust for the measured boot chain.

 Primary goals: